newleafengine/IcyEngine/README.md

 # IcyEngine
-A cross platform OpenGL and Vulkan rendering engine
+A cross platform OpenGL and Vulkan rendering engine created with SDL 2